What's in it for you?

 Judging criteria

-We are looking for projects that can demonstrate substantial and sustainable impact towards reducing carbon emissions.
+We are looking for projects that can demonstrate substantial and sustainable impact towards solving some of our planet's biggest environmental challenges.

 Innovation